Waterlines 2022/3/4/5

 Right: a short video from the studio captures progress on the project.

-Most of the completed paintings are framed and hanging on the studio walls partly to keep them safe but also to reflect on the overall development of the series.
+Some of the completed paintings are framed and hanging on the studio walls partly to keep them safe but also to reflect on the overall development of the series.
 (Scanned images below)

 The Artist talks about the Waterlines project to audiences at the Barbican Theatre in August 2024